redis/node-redis/README.md

 ## TODO

+Better tests for monitor mode, auth, disconnect/reconnect, and all combinations thereof.

 Stream large set/get values into and out of Redis.
 Otherwise the entire value must be in node's memory.

 Performance can be better for very large values.